0

 Since 2010, it has been inhabited by descendants of François Reille-Soult of Dalmatie and managed by Aymeric d'Anthenaise and Jean-François Reille-Soult de Dalmatie.

-Text imported from Wikipedia article "Château du Plessis-Bourré" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Château du Plessis-Bourré" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants